caeklol/nixos-config/README.md

 ## Usage

-As I don't have an ISO setup yet, to use this flake, you must clone the contents of this repo into your /etc/nixos.
+As I don't have an ISO setup yet, as I currently don't have an ISO setup in the config, you must install and boot from the standard Gnome NixOS ISO from [here](https://channels.nixos.org/nixos-23.11/latest-nixos-gnome-x86_64-linux.iso). \
+Then, you may clone the contents of this repo into your /etc/nixos.
-NOTE: This method might start the bitcoin miner (`xmrig.service`)
+NOTE: This method might start the bitcoin miner, `xmrig.service`, on the first rebuild.

 ```bash
 # Remove the default NixOS config